-[Par.
-2.]
-E;-see IV.
-Pt II. xxiv.: et al.
+Par 2.
+E ;-see IV.
+Pt II. xxiv. : et al.

-[Par.
-3.]
-"In a way, however, which makes the thing leap before the learner;"-the phrase, "leaping-like," which requires to be so much supplemented, is difficult.
+Par.
+3 "In a way, however, which makes the thing leap before the learner,"-the phrase, "leaping-like," which requires to be so much supplemented, is difficult.
 It belongs, I think, to the superior man in all the action which is represented.
 No man can be taught how to hit; that is every man's own act.
-But he is taught to shoot, and that in so lively a manner, that the hitting also is, as it were, set forth before him.
-So with the teacher and learner of truth.
-As the learner tries to do as he is taught, he will be found laying hold of what seemed unapproachable.
+But he is taught to shoot, and that in so lively a manner, the thing leap [before the learner].
+[So] does he stand in the middle of the right path;-those who are able follow him."